buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 24 hours

 You suggest a course of activity (limited to a sentence or two) and magically influence up to twelve creatures within range that you can see and hear and that can understand you, chosen by you.
-Creatures that can't be charmed are immune to this effect.
+Creatures that can' \*\*t be charmed are immune to this effect.
 The suggestion must be worded in such a manner as to make the course of action sound reasonable.
 Asking a creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.

 Each target must make a Will Saving Throw.
 On a failed save, it follows the course of action you described to the best of its ability.
 The suggested course of action can continue for the entire duration.
 If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.

 You can also specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that a group of soldiers give all their money to the first beggar they meet.
-If the condition isn't met before the spell expires, the activity isn't performed.
+If the condition isn' \*\*t met before the spell expires, the activity isn' \*\*t performed.
 If you or any of your companions damage a creature affected by this spell, for that creature the spell ends.

 **For each Magic Critical Success** obtained in the Magic Check, add one day to the duration.